 Athletes involved in the program will:

-- Receive communication and leadership, mental health first training and resources to assist athletes with information regarding mental health and suicide prevention.
+- Receive communication and leadership, mental health first aid training and resources to assist athletes with information regarding mental health and suicide prevention.

 - Attend a minimum of three events or functions (facilitated by the AIS or Lifeline) where you may be required to speak about your experiences in the program.
-The AIS will assist you in finding further events to attend if interested and will cover costs associated with attending.
+The AIS will assist you in finding further events to attend if interested and will cover the costs associated with attending.

-- Take part in marketing and promotional content for AIS and Lifeline initiatives as required
+- Take part in marketing and promotional content for AIS and Lifeline initiatives as required.

 - Take part in any program research or evaluation where required.